Click here to read Part 1 – Boy Meets Girl, Girl Meets Fridge

 Zoe screamed finally and the sound that came from her throat was so high pitched she could barely hear it, but Dr. Bonaventure and Milo grabbed their ears and writhed like they couldn’t stand the sound.
 That was how she realized her eyes were open, too, because she could see them doing it.
 Zoe sat up suddenly and kept screaming long past the point she should have run out of air.
 She kept screaming till Dr. Bonaventure struggled his way over to her and patted her on the arm gently.
 He had his head tilted against his shoulder trying to plug his ear with it, and he patted her soothingly with his free hand.
 He had a kindly face and gray hair and black-rimmed eyeglasses balanced precariously way down on the tip of his nose.
 He was wearing a ratty-looking Mr. Rogers cardigan sweater over his lab coat.
 He looked huggable, like somebody’s grandpa or something.
 He looked so sweet and dear and trustworthy that she stopped screaming and him and Milo, who was a plump nerdish guy with dark brown skin and a round Afro and a bow tie, unplugged their ears.
 “Am I a ghost?” she said once she caught her breath.

 Dr. Bonaventure considered it and then shook his head.
 His assistant Milo stared at her with wide eyes through clear plastic safety glasses and she realized that if anything, he looked even kindlier than Dr. Bonaventure.
+Though it was hard to imagine someone looking more kindly than Dr. Bonaventure.
 She realized she was in good hands, whatever she was.
 “Are you…are you sure she’s not a ghost, Dr. Bonaventure?”
 Milo asked in a worried tone.
 “Or maybe a zombie?” he continued.

 “Quite, Milo my boy, because ghosts aren’t real.
 And neither are zombies.”